hirohamada2014/WonderRepo/README.md

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

+> **Warning:** THe work on WhirlyOS is still ongoing.
+Stay tuned for our first release of v1.0.
+> There are problems while I'm trying to build the disk image in GitHub Codespaces.
+But
+> don't worry, I'm trying to do my best.

 ---

 ## 🐧 Base Distribution